 It is essential people with lived experience influence the development of new services, this will ensure the service meets the needs of the community is will serve.
 Service design is a methodology that helps you explore what the needs are with potential users of the service and staff that may work there.
-You can find more information on service design in the 'How' section of this toolkit.
 This method has many benefits for organisations and individuals; its ethos puts people with lived experience at the heart of design and delivery and is closely aligned with co-production.

 Also it is one of the most powerful ways to maximise the impact of campaigns, help them resonate with the public and give credibility to your message is to involve people with lived experience in the campaign.
 This should start at the earliest opportunity with people helping you understand the focus of the campaign, exploring the issues and defining what needs to change.
-There should also be opportunities for people to be involved in the delivery, Mind and time to change do this in many ways including case studies, photographs, becoming a 'face' of the campaign as we did during our election campaign as well as speaking at parliamentary events and attending conferences.
-A steering group is a good way to ensure the campaign stays on track and ensures people with lived experience are able to contribute to decisions relating to the campaign.
+There should also be opportunities for people to be involved in the delivery, Mind and Time To Change did this in many ways including case studies, photographs, becoming a 'face' of the campaign (see election campaign) as well as speaking at parliamentary events and attending conferences.
+A steering group is a good way to ensure the campaign stays on track and ensures people with lived experience are able to contribute to decisions relating as the campaign progresses.